-The Zibby Garnett Travel Fellowship’s objectives are to help students and apprentices, training in Britain, to travel outside the United Kingdom to study and gain practical, conservation experience in one of the following subjects:
+The Zibby Garnett Travel Fellowship’s objectives are to help students and apprentices, training in the United Kingdom, to travel outside the United Kingdom to study and gain practical, conservation experience in one of the following subjects:

 - Historic buildings